spedas/pyspedas/docs/source/coords.rst

 Field-Aligned Coordinates (FAC)
 -------------------------------

+In this coordinate system, the Z axis is aligned with the magnetic field direction.
+This leaves a degree of freedom for the orientation of the X and Y axes.
+The "other_dim" parameter lets the user select a reference direction from a number of options (some of which require an additional input variable to specify the probe position).
+The output is a set of rotation matrices versus time, suitable for use with the tvector_rotate utility.

 .. autofunction:: pyspedas.fac_matrix_make

 Minimum Variance (MVA) Coordinates
 -----------------------------------

+In this coordinate system, a set of right-handed basis vectors i,j,k representing the maximum, intermediate, and minimum variance directions is produced from an input variable, using a sliding window for the variance, eigenvalue, and eigenvector calculations.
+To resolve ambiguity in the direction of the basis vectors, the signs are manipulated such that the Z components on the j and k components in the j and k directions are positive, while maintaining a right-handed coordinate system.
+The output is a set of rotation matrices over time, suitable for use with the tvector_rotate utility.

 .. autofunction:: pyspedas.minvar_matrix_make
 .. autofunction:: pyspedas.minvar

 LMN Coordinates
 ---------------

+In this coordinate system, a set of basis vectors L, M, N are produced, using the probe position, magnetic field direction, and some solar wind parameters, using the Shue model for the magnetopause boundary location.
+The N component will be normal to the magnetopause boundary with the other two components in the tangent plane.
+The output is a set of rotation matrices over time, suitable for use with the tvector_rotate utility.

 .. autofunction:: pyspedas.lmn_matrix_make
 .. autofunction:: pyspedas.gsm2lmn